A volcano in Sicily. The name often appears Aetna, and this form was occasionally used, for the first two ships of this name.

 (Brig: t.
 220; a.
 6 6-pdr., 2 8-pdr., 2 6" how.)

-The second Etna -- a brig purchased at New Orleans, Louisiana, in 1813 to replace the bomb ketch of the same name lost during the hurricane of 19 August 1812.
-Her first commanding officer was Sailing Master Jonathan D. Ferriss.
+The second Etna, a brig, was purchased at New Orleans in 1813 to replace the first.
+Her first commanding officer was Sailing Master J. D. Ferriss.

 Stationed at New Orleans through the War of 1812, Etna in March 1814 seized the Spanish schooner Terrible for violation of the embargo and sent her in to be libeled.
 In November 1814, Etna was found unfit for naval service, and in 1817 she was broken up, all valuable materials first being salvaged.